| |

-(multimedia performance) from The Swedish National Council for Cultural
+a project grant from The Swedish National Council for Cultural

 Affairs.
 Between 1991 and 1992 "FU" engaged a Butoh dancer,

-a modern dancer and a violinist, travelled through Sweden and were
+a modern dancer and a violinist, travelled through Sweden and

-and Uppsala Museum of Art.
+Stockholm and Uppsala Museum of Art.

 MASH video works have been shown widely internationally